svanderburg/dysnomia/README.md

 changed through the `--with-systemd-rundir` and `--with-systemd-path` configure parameters.

+`systemd` jobs deployed by Dysnomia are wanted by the `dysnomia.target`, if this file exists.
+However, this target file is not created by default.
+You need to do this yourself first.
+The following command typically suffices:

+    $ cat > /etc/systemd-mutable/system/dysnomia.target <<EOF
+    [Unit]
+    Description=Services that are activated and deactivated by Dysnomia After=final.target
+    EOF

 Apart from `systemd`, Dysnomia can also be used to generate plain old `init.d` scripts instead.
 The template that is used to generate these scripts reside in `data/*.template.initd` of the source distribution.
 By default, it's configured